ypriverol/github-paper/REVIEWS.md

    research MUST take charge of the situation at the time of the original analysis, and cannot rely on availability of versioned software after the fact.

+> R/ we replaced the word reproducibility by two different terms replicability and traceability.
+The current version of the manuscript explain:

+> To enable and ensure the replicability and traceability of scientific claims, it is essential that the scientific publication, the corresponding datasets and the data analysis are made publicly available \cite{Goodman:2014,Perez-Riverol:2015}

 2. It would be very helpful to call out, with links to repository locations, exemplar github repositories of individual developers